MurtazaTinwala/test-repo/New folder (6)/README.md

 * Learn QT 5 [[Packt]](https://www.packtpub.com/web-development/learn-qt-5?utm_source=github&utm_medium=repository&utm_campaign=9781788478854) [[Amazon]](https://www.amazon.com/dp/1788478851)

 ## Get to Know the Authors
-**Radovan Bast** works at the High Performance Computing Group at UiT - The Arctic University of Norway in Tromsø and leads the CodeRefinery project.
+**Radovan Bast** works at the High Performance Computing Group at UiT - The Arctic University of Norway in TromsÃ¸ and leads the CodeRefinery project.
 He has a PhD in theoretical chemistry and contributes to a number of quantum chemistry programs as a code developer.
 He enjoys learning new programming languages and techniques, and teaching programming to students and researchers.
 He got in touch with CMake in 2008 and has ported a number of research codes and migrated a number of communities to CMake since then.

-**Roberto Di Remigio** is a postdoctoral fellow in theoretical chemistry at UiT - The Arctic University of Norway in Tromsø, Norway and Virginia Tech, USA.
+**Roberto Di Remigio** is a postdoctoral fellow in theoretical chemistry at UiT - The Arctic University of Norway in TromsÃ¸, Norway and Virginia Tech, USA.
 He is currently working on stochastic methods and solvation models.
 He is a developer of the PCMSolver library and the Psi4 open source quantum chemistry program.
 He contributes or has contributed to the development of popular quantum chemistry codes and libraries: DIRAC, MRCPP, DALTON, LSDALTON, XCFun, and ReSpect.
 He usually programs in C++ and Fortran.

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.